 All pregnant women in the UK over the age of 18 have now been offered COVID-19 vaccination.
 Vaccination is recommended in pregnancy, but the decision whether to have the vaccine is your choice.
 The information below will help you make an informed choice about whether to get the COVID-19 vaccine if you are pregnant or trying to get pregnant.
 COVID Vaccines in Pregnant Women Info

 Our reception staff will have confirmed with you that you have had a positive pregnancy test and recorded the first day of your last period.
 This information is sent to the midwife who is responsible for your care throughout the pregnancy.
 She will contact you to arrange the first visit, usually at home, to discuss your pregnancy.
-The midwife can be contacted at any time on 0115 8833100 and she should be your first point of contact regarding any pregnancy concerns.
+The midwife should be your first point of contact regarding any pregnancy concerns.

 If you are not already doing so you should start taking a once a day supplement of Folic acid 400 micrograms and Vitamin D 10 micrograms.
 Folic acid should be taken at least until you are 12 weeks pregnant and Vitamin D should be continued throughout pregnancy and breastfeeding.
 Both of these are available from the pharmacy as Pregnacare.